Patrick3131/Tentacles/README.md

 ## Analytics setup
 Tentacles registers and manages ``AnalyticsReporter`` in a central entity.
-If we want to use a service like Firebase we need to great an implementation that conforms to ``AnalyticsReporting``:
+If we want to use a service like Firebase we need to create an implementation that conforms to ``AnalyticsReporting``:

 ```swift
 class FirebaseReporter: AnalyticsReporting {